agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/06-actors/principals/lesson.md

 };
 ```

-Method caller is represented by a principal.
+A Method caller is represented by a principal.
 Use the [Principal](https://internetcomputer.org/docs/current/motoko/main/base/Principal)
 module from the base library to work with principals:

 ```motoko
 Principal.toText(caller); // "iakn2-jkjiq-5dcoa"
 ```

-Principal can represent either an end user or another actor.
-You can get actor's principal by calling
+A principal can represent either an end user or another actor.
+You can get an actor's principal by
-the `Principal.fromActor()`:
+calling the `Principal.fromActor()`:

 ```motoko
 Principal.fromActor(TokenWallet); // "nm4y5-zsjiq-5deoa"
 ```

-There is also a special anonymous principal:
+Additionally, there is a special anonymous principal:

 ```motoko
 import Principal "mo:base/Principal";